chinitoo/pushEnv/README.md

 You'll choose:
 - environments (dev, staging, prod)
-- file paths for each env
+- file paths for each env (defaults to `.env.{stage}` for safety)
 - passphrase (team secret)

+**Safety feature:** If you try to use plain `.env` for a specific stage, pushenv will:
+- Warn you about the risks
+- Offer to automatically rename it to `.env.{stage}`
+- Help you avoid accidentally pushing wrong secrets to wrong environments

 Creates: